 This Dutch Oven Pot Roast recipe slowly braises a chuck roast in flavorful spices, genovese sauce, vegetables and luscious liquids resulting in a tender, fall apart comfort meal that’s served with a gremolata topping.
-If you love this recipe, you will also love this Mississippi Pot Roast, Classic Pot Roast and Italian Pot Roast.
+If you love this recipe, you will also love this Prosciutto Wrapped Roast, Mississippi Pot Roast, Classic Pot Roast and Italian Pot Roast.
+Serve this comforting meal with a side of Scalloped Potatoes, Creamed Corn, Pinto Beans and Mustard Greens.

 POT ROAST RECIPE DUTCH OVEN